 MONGOLIAN TRADITIONAL FOOD UUTS OR WHOLE RUMP OF A SHEEP.
 The whole rump of a sheep is boiled/steamed in a big pot along with the other parts, head, and legs.
 Uut is the most famous dish of the traditional holiday Lunar New Year, traditional parties and festivals.

-refer to meat pockets.
-Khuushuur is quite common food at most cafés and
+pockets.
+Khuushuur is quite common food at most cafés and restaurants across

 A hearty meal, Khorkhog (Хорхог) consists of big mutton pieces, some vegetables